battlesnake/slow-validator/README.md

 This implements a reflection-based recursive validator.

-It walks over all public fields of the given object.
+It walks over all public non-transient fields of the given object.
 When encountering an array or another object, it recurses into them.

+Optionally, you can have it also try to walk over non-public fields, static fields, and transient fields.
+This is done by method-chaining the Validator include\* methods.

 Each value is passed to a set of assertion functions, along with the context and the field type.